MatteoMel1985/Hands-on-Introduction-to-Linux-Commands-and-Shell-Scripting_IBM-Data-Engineering/README.md

 # Task 2

 1. Display the values of the two command line arguments in the terminal.
-2. ake a screenshot of the code above and save it as `02-Display_Values.jpg` or `.png`.
+2. Take a screenshot of the code above and save it as `02-Display_Values.jpg` or `.png`.

 # Task 3